mdeous/fatbotslim/docs/usage/tuto/simple.rst

 * Line 14:

-    The bot is launched in a greenlet, and the main loop is started.
+    The bot is passed to the :func:`fatbotslim.cli.main` function, which will take care of

 .. _documentation: http://www.gevent.org/gevent.html#greenlet-objects